g-pechorin/degen/readme.md

 	* [ ] degen - allow ?{} so that if the left side of the pattern exists, the right side file is copied i.e. ?{(.*)\.fnt@$1.png} copies all .png files who match a .fnt file
 	* [ ] degen - print number of files copied per pattern
 	* [ ] degen - allow "extract from downloaded archive" as well as current "download archive and extract from archive contained within"
+	* [ ] degen - allow ".class over .java" when choosing what to include (so I can keep JBullet's sexy JStackAlloc optimizations)

 Butter Scotch Goals
 -------------------